cloudmesh-community/book/chapters/cloud/multipass.md

 ### OSX

-We recommend that you conduct the package based install, but you can also do the brew install if you have used brew for other activities.
+We recommend that you conduct the package based install, but you can also, do the brew install if you have used brew for other activities.

 #### Sudo on OSX